Dixon, Illinois: Health care

 Dixon is a regional center for healthcare.
 The community has KSB Hospital which is a medical student teaching facility, 4 adult clinics, a children's clinic, 2 dialysis centers, 2 urgent care clinics, and is home to Sinnissippi Mental Health Center and the Northern Illinois Cancer Center.
 There is also a hospital, an infirmary, and a clinic for the mentally ill at the Dixon Correctional Center.
 The Mabley State Mental Health complex is also located in Dixon.

+Education

+The school district is Dixon Unit School District 170.
+The district's high school is Dixon High School.

+Sauk Valley Community College is the area community college.

 Airport

 Dixon is served by the Dixon Municipal, Charles R Walgreen Field Airport, a general aviation only airport.